-Style templates (Word and LaTeX) are available from the SGS website, and workshops have been developed to assist students with the production and submission of Electronic Theses and Dissertations (ETDs).
+Style templates (Word and LaTeX) are available from the SGS website, and workshops have been developed to assist students with the production and submission of Electronic theses and dissertations (ETDs).

-The School of Graduate Studies requires all PhD students to submit the final corrected version of their thesis electronically in PDF format.
+As of Fall 2009, the School of Graduate Studies requires all PhD students to submit the final corrected version of their thesis electronically in PDF format.
 However, it is a requirement of the Department of English that one bound hard copy of the thesis MUST be submitted to the Department no later than one month after the defense.
 (For more information, please see Section 14, "Submitting the Bound Copy of the Dissertation.")
 If submitting the bound copy is an issue for the candidate, they should contact the graduate assistant immediately for advice.